National Cycle Collection

 History, tourist information, and nearby accommodation

 The earliest bicycles date back to 1819, and the newest (as of this writing) to 2005.
 There is a large collection of the iconic Penny Farthing bicycles, plus solid tyred cycles.
 In addition to the historic bicycles, there is a large collection of cycling memorabilia, cycling books and magazines.

 See Boneshakers and the Hobby Horse from the very dawn of cycling, and explore a recreation of a historic street scene, with a country garage and bicycle shops.
 Other nostalgic displays include a 1928 Austin 7 automobile and an early radio shop.
 See historic cycling posters, photos, and enamel signs that evoke the nostalgia of cycling's past.
 Tableaux are designed to evoke different time periods in the history of cycling.

 Tandems and Trikes

 A fun area of the museum showcases tandems and tricycles, dating to a wooden tricycle from the 1840s using a push-pull action to propel the cycle forward.
 The oldest tandem cycle is an 1890s Star of Wolverhampton, made to accommodate a woman at the front with a gentleman behind.
 It says a lot for the prevailing attitude of the time that the man was supplied with an assisting steering mechanism!
 One rare cycle is a Phillips Duplex tricycle, one of only 2 UK models still in existence.

 One special exhibit tells the story of the Dunlop tyre, one of the most important steps in the development of the modern bicycle.
 See cycles used in the Tour of Britain, track racing cycles, and motorised cycles made to pace races.
 Cycles are displayed against a background of enamel signs, photos, and racing posters that evoke the era when the cycle was made.

-The museum actually holds about 500 historic bicycles, but only half that number are on show at any one time, so the exact cycles on display may vary.
+The museum actually holds about 500 historic bicycles, but only half that number is on show at any one time, so the exact cycles on display may vary.
 Historic cycling displays cover racing riders like Billie Dovey, the amazing 'keep fit' rider who travelled over 30,000 miles in a single year of cycling.